Marchwood Power Station: Oil-fired plant

 The first power plant at Marchwood was built in the 1950s.
 It was originally designed to be a coal-fired plant.
-Plans were changed when the station was at an advanced stage of construction and it was equipped for burning fuel-oil, brought to the station by tankers from Fawley Refinery seven miles lower down Southampton Water.
+Plans were changed when the station was at an advanced stage of construction and it was equipped also for burning fuel-oil.
+Coal would be delivered by boat to a purpose built jetty which could also receive tankers from Fawley Refinery seven miles lower down Southampton Water.
 It was also fed from the refinery by an 11.3 km pipeline which delivered oil to four storage tanks holding 26,000 tonnes.
 The station was authorised in August 1951, construction began in 1952 and the first foundation stone was laid in September 1954.

+It contained eight John Thompson boilers delivering 592.0 kg/s of steam at 62.1 bar and 482 °C. The first four units were fully commissioned in 1957, with the remaining four units on stream by 1958.
+When it was running on oil it also required additional steam from three John Thompson boilers delivering 30,000 lb/hr saturated steam to provide trace heating to the pipe system and storage tanks to lower the viscosity of the fuel oil.

 The first generating set started producing electricity in December 1955.
 This was followed by the second set in March 1956, then further sets in August 1956, December 1956, March 1957, September 1958 and December 1958.
 The power station eventually comprised eight English Electric 60MW units with a combined power of 480MW.

-The John Thompson boilers delivered 592.0 kg/s of steam at 62.1 bar and 482 °C. The first four units were fully commissioned in 1957, with the remaining four units on stream by 1958.
-The electricity output of the station was: